What is this?

 An abrupt decrease in progesterone — which happens right after delivery — is associated with anxiety.
 Even your thyroid hormones can zig-zag during pregnancy and after childbirth, in part because of increases in the stress hormone cortisol.
 Cortisol surges may lead to postpartum thyroid issues, which can have symptoms including anxiety, irritability, fatigue, insomnia and heart palpitations.

-All of these changes are happening against a backdrop of sleep deprivation, which is associated with a myriad physical and emotional issues.
+All of these changes are happening against a backdrop of sleep deprivation, which is associated with a myriad of physical and emotional issues.
 That’s why taking care of your psychological health — and keeping close tabs on how you’re feeling — is a critical aspect of birth and pregnancy recovery.

 When should I be worried?